-Baby monitors are the kind of tools that make us wonder how parenting worked before modern technology.
+Baby breathing monitors and video baby monitors are the kind of tools that make us wonder how parenting worked before modern technology.
 What would we do without the peace of mind that a baby monitor can bring?

 Today's monitors allow you to hear, see, and monitor your child with exceptional clarity.
 You can even keep tabs on their breathing rate and heartbeat!